ErnestAu/ErnestAu/README.md

 - 👋 Hi, I’m @ErnestAu
-- 👀 I’m interested in Data Analysis!
+- 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning SQL!
+- 🌱 I’m currently learning SQL
+- 💞️ I’m open to collaborate!
+Hit me up!
-- 📫 You can reach me on ernestau7@gmail.com
+- 📫 You can reach me on linkedin.com/in/ernestyueweiau/

 <!---
 ErnestAu/ErnestAu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.